CHERIoT-Platform/cheriot-audit/README.md

 `compartment_call_allow_list(compartmentName, exportPattern, allowSet)`

 Predicate that, given the name of a compartment and a regular expression that uniquely identifies one of its exported functions, fails if any compartment not in the allow set is able to call it.

+`compartment_allow_list(compartmentName, allowSet)`

+Predicate that, given the name of a compartment, fails if any compartment not in the allow set is able to call any of the exported entry points from this function.

 ### The RTOS package